- Find an office

 It’s important to note that as of January 1, 2023, if you bought or buy a qualified used EV or FCV from a licensed dealer for $25,000 or less, you may be eligible for a used clean vehicle tax credit (also referred to as a previously owned clean vehicle credit).
 The credit equals 30% of the sale price up to a maximum credit of $4,000.
 This used EV car tax credit can only be claimed once every three years.

-These credits are nonrefundable, so you can't get back more on the credit than you owe in taxes.
+These credits are nonrefundable, so you can't get back more of the credit than your tax amount.
 You can't apply any excess credit to future tax years.

 How to claim EV tax credit